Bioconductor/BiocManager/README.md

 ## More information

-Please see the package vignette for more detailed information such as changing Bioconductor version, offline use, and other advanced usage.
+Please see the ‘Get started’ document (package vignette) for more detailed information such as changing Bioconductor version, offline use, and other advanced usage.

 ## Getting help